tensorforce/tensorforce/docs/agents_models.rst

 We implemented some of the most common RL algorithms and try to keep these up-to-date.
 Here we provide an overview over all implemented agents and models.

-RLAgent / General parameters
+Agent / General parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``RLAgent`` is the base class for all reinforcement learning agents.
+``Agent`` is the base class for all reinforcement learning agents.
 Every agent inherits from this class.